 - Call your mortgage company IMMEDIATELY to get the process started

 - Mortgage Underwriting

 - Get Home Inspection / Complete Paperwork for Application

-- Lender will schedule Appraisal
+- Lender will schedule Appraisal of new home

 - Mortgage Approval